ShufflePerson/Discord_CDN/README.md

 **Discord CDN** Allows you to bypass the expiry on download links.

-This is achived by using a Discord Account Token to get the link.
+This must be hosted by yourself, with a token that has access to the files.

 You must have have a token of an account that can see the file's message.